grafana/loki/docs/clients/promtail/stages/template.md

-The `template` stage is primarily useful for manipulating data from other stages before setting them as labels, such as to replace spaces with underscores or converting an uppercase string into a lowercase one.
+The `template` stage is primarily useful for manipulating data from other stages before setting them as labels, such as to replace spaces with underscores or converting an uppercase string into a lowercase one. `template` can also be used to construct messages with multiple keys.

 The template stage can also create new keys in the extracted map.

 ## Schema